hcastro/dotfiles/README.md

 ### `.extra` for your private configuration

+Make sure to do this step otherwise, your PATH for brew (and other tools) may end up breaking.

 There will be items that don't belong to be committed to a git repo, because either 1) it shoudn't be the same across your machines or 2) it shouldn't be in a git repo.
 Kick it off like this:

 `touch ~/.extra && $EDITOR $_`